wp-plugins/webphysiology-portfolio/readme.txt

 = How can I get support? =

 My intention, at a minimum, is to maintain this plugin such that it is defect free.
 For more info visit our <a href="http://webphysiology.com/plugins/webphysiology-portfolio-plugin/">WEBphysiology Portfolio plugin page</a>.
-If after reviewing the details here, and perhaps checking out the videos, you still aren't finding the answer you're looking for, use our support system to log a ticket.
+If after reviewing the details here, and perhaps checking out the videos, you still aren't finding the answer you're looking for, use our <a href="http://webphysiology.com/helpdesk/" title="WEBphysiology Help Desk">support system</a> to log a ticket.

 = The website URL I've specified is not being displayed as the ShrinkTheWeb.com generated thumbnail =

 If you are specifying an inside page within your URL, then you must specifically subscribe to that level of service on your ShrinkTheWeb.com account.

-= I get a "File Not Found" error when I try and install from WordPress plugin area =

-This happens on occasion.
-Running the install a second time typically results in a successful install.

 = The styling of my Portfolio is not reflecting the changes I made in the Portfolio options.
 Why? =

 The styling behavior of the WEBphysiology Portfolio can vary from theme to theme.
 The reason for this is that the theme's styling can trump the Portfolio's styling depending upon where the styling of one or the other falls within the styling hierarchy.
-If this is happening you'll have to adjust your theme's styling to allow for the portfolio's styling to work.
+If this is happening you'll have to adjust your theme's styling or add additional styling to allow for the portfolio's styling to work.

 = When I close the image pop-up thickbox I still see an animated loading image. =

-There is a conflict when running WEBphysiology Portfolio and the eCommerce plugin.
+*** This may not be an issue any longer but has not been tested in quite awhile ***<br />There is a conflict when running WEBphysiology Portfolio and the eCommerce plugin.
 This does not appear to be a fault of the WEBphysiology Portfolio plugin as no errors are returned for this plugin but quite a number of errors are being thrown by the eCommerce plugin.
 If the image click option does not open the image, but instead navigates to the site URL, then this anomaly will not occur.

-= I'm getting strange error messages within the Admin Options page. =
+= I'm getting strange error messages within the Portfolio Options page. =

 Try resetting all the options by using the "Revert to Default Values" button at the bottom of the form.